renaudcerrato/appengine-maven-repository/README.md

 # appengine-maven-repository

-Private Maven repositories hosted on Google App-Engine, backed by Google Cloud Storage.
+Private Maven repositories hosted on Google App-Engine, backed by Google Cloud Storage, supporting HTTP Basic authentication and minimalistic user access control.

 # Why ?

 Private Maven repositories shouldn't cost you [an arm and a leg](https://bintray.com/account/pricing?tab=account&type=pricing), nor requires you to become a [Linux SysAdmin](https://inthecheesefactory.com/blog/how-to-setup-private-maven-repository/en) to setup, and should ideally be **zero maintenance** and **cost nothing**.

-Thanks to Google App-Engine's [free quotas](https://cloud.google.com/appengine/docs/quotas), you'll benefits for free:
+Thanks to Google App-Engine's [free quotas](https://cloud.google.com/appengine/docs/quotas), you'll benefits (for free):

 * 5GB of storage
 * 1GB of daily incoming bandwidth
 * 1GB of daily outgoing bandwidth
 * 20,000+ storage ops per day
-* No maintenance

-Moreover, no credit card are required to benefit of those free quotas.
+Moreover, no credit card is required to benefit of those free quotas!

-# Limitations

-Google App-Engine HTTP requests are limited to 32MB - and thus, any artifacts above that limit can't be hosted.

 # Installation